The-User-Python/elements-conversion/README.md

 So this is why you should learn Python first .
 These code are taken from [programiz.com](https://www.programiz.com/c-programming)
 # Now What Kind Of Software Should You Use?
-  Answer - See if you'r computer/Pc/Mac is good enough so you can download Python directly on you're computer .
+See if you'r computer/Pc/Mac is good enough so you can download Python directly on you're computer .
 You can download from here   [Python](https://www.python.org/downloads/windows/), For Mac-Book [Python](https://www.python.org/downloads/macos/), For Other        Platform's [Python](https://www.python.org/download/other/).
 These all releases are Provided by Python.org Official Site [Python](https://www.python.org/)

   If you're not able to download Python on you're Window's don't be sad :cry: , Because my Laptop too doesn't support .
 But don't worry you can use [Anaconda-Distribution](https://www.anaconda.com/products/distribution) for using Python , This Anaconda Distribution is also Open-Source project , you can do changes in it .
 NOTE: Anaconda is a big file make sure you're computer/pc/laptop has enough memory/storage .
 Or else you can simpley use Google Collab [Google-Collab](https://colab.research.google.com/) This platform will help you to connect python and can help you to show how much data you're python is consuming here is the image as an example
   ![Screenshot](https://user-images.githubusercontent.com/97610126/224493805-905c8efa-ad08-45f1-8c1c-6d0d018879c9.png) .
 The Yellow Mark are the example you can change the name of the file and connect to python from the top right corner .